Based in Toronto, Canada

 P: Music.
 There’s almost always music playing, it puts me in the right mood to create.

-A: What would you recommend to someone who's new to art (rather artist or just an admirer), what to begin with?
+A: What would you recommend to someone who's new to art (whether artist or just an admirer), what to begin with?

 P: Jump in.
 Take short classes from artists you really admire, try lots of different types of supplies to see which ones you love working with.
 If you love working with a certain medium, it will make creating so much more enjoyable so really try and find that thing that sparks for you.